kgritesh/pirlo-testgen-assignment/README.md

 - Descriptions are added as comments to each step

 ### References

 - You can use a (scaffolding)[https://github.com/audreyr/cookiecutter] tool to generate the project structure

 - Use py.test test framework

+### Directions

+- Take 2-3 days to work on this assignment

+- We are looking for a solution that is easily extensible and atleast have ability to incorporate more features in the future

+- Abstractions and code style is not most important but a well written code with good abstractions will definitely make the project more appealing

+- Call us if you have any trouble understading anything

+- This will be followed by an interview where you will be asked to explain your decisions and asked to describe about challenges and opportunities with your solution

+- Most importantly, have fun building it :) :)